SkafteNicki/dtu_mlops/s7_deployment/apis.md

 * <https://api.github.com/repos/OWNER/REPO/actions/workflows>: check the status of workflows for a given repository

 and we could go on.
-However, there may be functionality that github is not interested in users having access to and they may therefore choose not to have endpoints for specific features.
+However, there may be functionality that github is not interested in users having access to and they may therefore choose not to have endpoints for specific features (1).
+{ .annotate }

+1. :man_raising_hand: Many companies provide public APIs to interact with their services/data.
+For a general list of public APIs you can checkout this [page](https://github.com/public-apis/public-apis).
+For the Danes out there, you can checkout [this list](https://github.com/mauran/API-Danmark) of public and private APIs from Danish companies and organisations.

 The particular kind of API we are going to work with is called REST API (or RESTful API).
 The REST API specify specific constraints that a particular API needs to fulfill to be considered RESTful.
 You can read more about what the six